 From roof-top restaurant beehives to indoor farming, long-line fishing and coffee labs: monthly dispatches from New Zealand and Germany focusing on what makes culinary harbour cities such as Hamburg, Auckland and Wellington distinct.

 Aotearoa-New Zealand.
 Kiwis making music in and beyond this island nation in the 21st century.
 This thematic dossier explores the newest electronic and experimental music of Aotearoa-New Zealand, and the history and traditions that underpin it.

 Features, interviews, podcasts and a monthly blog exploring how learning a new language opens up worlds of possibilities, changes your outlook - and boosts your brain!
 Life is more interesting in more than one language.
 Find out more here...

-The 11th German Film Festival will take place from 22 August until 15 September 2019.
+The 11th German Film Festival took place from 22 August until 15 September 2019.
 Discover and enjoy new film productions from Austria, Switzerland and Germany.

 Anti-liberal, nationalistic movements are gaining in strength around the world.
 Why are populist tendencies on the rise?
 How can the values of democracy be protected?

 The Goethe-Institut and the foundation FUTURZWEI collect stories for tomorrow – lived today, everywhere.